 Not Responding to the RQ

 It's not in every applicant's best interest to respond to the RQ.
-Sometimes it is better not to answer CIC's request for additional documentation.
+Sometimes it is better not to answer IRCC's request for additional documentation.

 If you're looking at the Residence Questionnaire and you don't think you have enough documents to support your case, it may be better for you not to respond.

-If you don't respond to the RQ, CIC will send you several letters asking you to respond.
+If you don't respond to the RQ, IRCC will send you several letters asking you to respond.
 If you then ignore all of the letters, your application for Canadian citizenship will be deemed 'Abandoned', and the file will be closed.
-You will then receive a partial refund of your citizenship application fees from CIC.
+You will then receive a partial refund of your citizenship application fees from IRCC.

 Withdrawing your Canadian citizenship application